Remod-org/NextGenPVE/README.md

 - Exclusions: NONE (Could be chicken, bear, HumanNPC, etc.)

-There is in integrated GUI for the admin to use to:
+There is an integrated GUI for the admin to use to:

  1. Enable/disable RemodPVE
  2. Create or delete rulesets